Evaq61/Web_Fundamentals/README.md

 # Hello World

-This is a readme for our first project!

-Becoming the main folder of Web Fundamental Review from Coding Dojo Learning Platform
+This is becoming the main folder of Web Fundamental Review from Coding Dojo Learning Platform